truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

   If creating and logging in as the admin user, after logging in you must immediately disable the root user password to comply with FIPS security hardening standards.

-  If creating and logging in as the root user, after logging in you must create the admin user and then immediately disable the root user password to comply with FIPS security hardeing standards.
+  If creating and logging in as the root user, after logging in you must create the admin user and then immediately disable the root user password to comply with FIPS security hardening standards.
   The root user still exists but with the password disabled by default, which means only the admin user can log into the system.
   You can activate the password for the root user for some limited uses, but you should return to a security-hardened operation by disabling the root password immediately after you finish with the limited use.